happybeing/awe/README.md

+# This repository has moved

+This repository has been migrated from Microsoft Github to the EU based non-profit Codeberg.org where members have a say and contributors to Open Source software are not farmed like cattle.

+You will find this and my other repositories at https://codeberg.org/happybeing

 # awe - Autonomi Website Publisher/Browser
 This is a demonstration of website publishing and browsing on Autonomi, an autonomous secure peer-to-peer network.